Canterbury New Zealand Travel Guide

 New Zealanders are generally laid-back, friendly, and unofficial.

 Casual conversation is common.
-You are welcome to ask for help or directions.
+Feel free to ask for help or directions.

 Remember, tipping is not expected.